[Solved] ERR_NETWORK_CHANGED Chrome Error

 netsh winsock reset

-3) Expand Network adapters dialog.
+- Double-click Network adapters.
 Then right-click on your network adapter software and click Uninstall device.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.